-We've already encountered several examples of higher-order functions, often in the form of anonymous functions passed as function arguments.
+In particular, the property makes it possible to define higher-order functions, which are functions that take another function as an argument.
+We've already worked with several of them, often in the form of anonymous functions passed as function arguments.
 A familiar example is map(<function>, <collection>), which applies <function> to every element of <collection>.

 In this section, the focus will be on conditions under which higher-order functions are type-stable.
 As we'll discover, these functions present some challenges in this regard.